an-love-doing-it/fedlearn_blockchain_ipfs/README.md

 - make sure the folder directly contain run.sh file
 - install the requirements.txt
 - change your model, and other utils through the model.py file in scripts/model
+- make your solidity contract which must have:
+  - a constructor which take the initiative model
+  - a function to submit the model
+  - any other function in order to call must be added to solidity_helper.py
 - run the script through run.sh file